geohues/geohues.github.io/_pages/members.md

          <td width="26%"><img src="../images/profile-HeadshotLarge.jpg" width="180" height="180" class="papericon"></td>
          <td width="74%" class="papertext">
             <p><strong>Prakhar Misra</strong></p>
             <p> I am currently Assistant Professor in the Geomatics Group, Department of Civil Engineering at Indian Institute of Technology, Roorkee and lead the GeoHUES lab.
-My research interests lie in urban environmental (such as anthropogenic emissions) issues emanating from socio-economic growth in developing countries by using satellite retrieved air pollution, and land-use datasets.
-I research end-to-end remote sensing dataset based framework to study policy scenario-based for eco-health impact.</p>
+My research interests lie in studying the urban environmental (such as anthropogenic emissions) issues emanating from socio-economic growth in developing countries by using satellite retrieved air pollution, and land-use datasets, GIS and other sensors.
+My goal is end-to-end remote sensing evidence and scenario based policy framework for mitigating eco-health impact.</p>
             <p>I am a big supporter for walkable cities, and enthusiastic about photography and long-distance cycling.
 My hometown is Lucknow, Uttar Pradesh</p>
             <p>Email: prakhar.misra[at]ce.iitr.ac.in </p>
          </td>